Police; Man tried to rob store with lighter, spray de-icer - NewsBreak

 Police; Man tried to rob store with lighter, spray de-icer

-LENOIR, N.C. — Police in North Carolina have arrested a man who they say attempted to rob a convenience store using a lighter and a can of spray de-icer.
-Lenoir police said...www.wral.com

-LENOIR, N.C. — Police in North Carolina have arrested a man who they say attempted to rob a convenience store using a lighter and a can of spray de-icer.
-Lenoir police said...www.wral.com
+LENOIR, N.C.
+(AP) — Police in North Carolina have arrested a man who they say attempted to rob a convenience store using a lighter and a can of spray de-icer.

+Lenoir police said in a news release that a man entered a store around 12:45 p.m. on Wednesday and handed the cashier a note demanding money, the Hickory Daily Record reported.

+The cashier refused and the man sprayed the de-icer and ignited it with the cigarette lighter, causing a small fire near the cash register that was quickly extinguished, the news release said.
+No injuries were reported.

 Comments / 0